PeeBs68/fund_da/README.md

 # Task3
 The purpose of task3 is to suggest which probability distribution from the numpy random distribution list $^5$ is most appropriate to model the variables in the penguin dataset.

 In task2 we have identified the seven variables in the dataset and the data types etc. involved.
-In this task we will...
+In this task we will do a closer examination of each of the variables

 Firstly we examine each variable individually and look at the data in terms of the mean, mode, median and distribution of the data.
  From these results we then decide on the most appropriate probability distribution to use to model the data...